Paul Volpe (mobster): Death

-Sergeant Al King of the Toronto police visited Volpe to tell him that a contract had been placed on his life and asked him if he would like to co-operate by faking his death, a request that Volpe agreed to despite the fact that it was a violation of the Mafia code.
+Sergeant Al King of the Toronto police visited Volpe to tell him that a contract had been placed on his life and asked him if he would like to cooperate by faking his death, a request that Volpe agreed to despite the fact that it was a violation of the Mafia code.
 Sergeant King later stated he had been expecting that Volpe would refuse his request, and was most surprised that he agreed to assist the police.
 Wearing a wire, Kirby went to the house of Rocco Remo Commisso on 16 May 1981 to tell him: "Volpe, he's dead...
 I just killed him a hour ago".
 In fact, Volpe and his wife Lisa were in hiding at the RCMP's Toronto office.
 Commisso asked for proof that Kirby had indeed killed Volpe, leading him to produce Volpe's wallet with his driver's license in it, which Kirby said he had taken from his corpse.
 After looking over the wallet, Commisso was finally satisfied that Kirby had killed Volpe.
-After complaining that he should not have come to his house, Commisso paid Kirby $1,000, and said he would have more money for him soon.
+After complaining that he should not have come to his house, Commisso paid Kirby $1,000 and said he would have more money for him soon.
 Commisso repeatedly assured Kirby that he and his brothers "would take care" of him.
 In organized crime, excessive displays of affection and loyalty are often a sign that those displaying the sympathy are in fact planning to kill the seeming object of their affection, and Kirby was disturbed by the number of times Commisso told him that he was almost family to him and his brothers.
 In 1982, the Commisso brothers were arrested by the RCMP and charged with conspiracy to commit murder.

 Volpe's violation of the Mafia code by co-operating with the police was not forgiven, and on 13 November 1983, Volpe was murdered and found dead the next day in the trunk of his wife's BMW at Pearson International Airport; Scarcella is said to have been the last person to see Volpe alive before his unsolved murder.
 Many police officers suspect that Enio Mora—who was an associate of Volpe's—at least helped to lure him to his death.
 Papalia and Montreal hitman Réal Simard have also been linked with Volpe's murder, but no charges were laid.
+The police informer Marvin Elkind stated that Volpe was murdered on the orders of Nicodemo Scarfo on the account of his real estate scams in Atlantic City, which he failed to cut him in on.
+In the Mafia subculture, leaving a corpse at an airport is a sign that the victim had problems abroad, and Elkind noted it was no accident that Volpe's corpse was left in the parking lot of Pearson airport, where it was meant to be found.